njvisionpower/Safety-Helmet-Wearing-Dataset/README.md

 python train_yolo.py --batch-size 4 -j 4 --warmup-epochs 3
 ```
 ### Notice
-**1.** One common problem when train yolo is gradient explosion, try more epoches to warmup or use smalle learning rate.
+**1.** One common problem when train yolo is gradient explosion, try more epoches to warmup or use smaller learning rate.
-**2.** Much time spent on dataset loading with CPU, set "-j" bigger if you have multi-core CPU and will improve train speed.
+**2.** Much time spent on dataset loading with CPU, set "-j" number bigger if you have multi-core CPU and will improve train speed.
 **3.** If train on Windows, sometimes program may blocked, see https://discuss.gluon.ai/t/topic/9388/11, if train on Linux make sure you have enough share memory.
 ## Demo
 <p align="center">